Amanda Nedweski

-Amanda Marie Nedweski (born December 1975) is an American financial analyst and Republican politician from Kenosha County, Wisconsin.
-She is a member of the Wisconsin State Assembly, representing Wisconsin's 61st Assembly district since January 2023.
-She is also currently a member of the Kenosha County board of supervisors.
+Amanda Marie Nedweski (born December 22, 1975) is an American financial analyst and Republican politician from Kenosha County, Wisconsin.
+She is a member of the Wisconsin State Assembly, representing Wisconsin's 32nd Assembly district since 2025; she previously represented the 61st Assembly district during the 2023–2024 term.
+She also previously served as a member of the Kenosha County board of supervisors.

 She was previously known as Amanda Marie Madrigrano from 2002 through 2014.

 Biography

 Amanda Nedweski was born in Kenosha County, Wisconsin, and graduated from Mary D. Bradford High School in 1994.
 She attended University of Wisconsin–Parkside, in Kenosha County, and earned her bachelor's degree in 1998.
 She went to work for Braun Consulting after graduating, and in 2002 was hired by CNH Industrial as a financial analyst.

 She became a full time mom around 2006.

 Political career

 Nedweski first became politically active in opposition to distance learning in the Kenosha Unified School District during the COVID-19 pandemic.
 In January 2021, she was a co-founder of the Kenosha chapter of Moms for Liberty—a conservative advocacy group directed at taking control of school boards.
 That was followed by more aggressive confrontation with the Kenosha School Board in 2021.
 Ultimately, she sought to organize a recall effort against Kenosha's school board president, but failed to collect enough signatures to force an election.
 Following the failure of the recall petition, Nedweski won election to the Kenosha County board of supervisors in the Spring 2022 election, running in an open seat.

 In the same Spring 2022 election, incumbent state representative Samantha Kerkman was elected county executive of Kenosha County, and would therefore have to resign her Assembly seat.
 Nedweski announced her campaign for Wisconsin State Assembly just a month after winning her seat on the county board.
 She defeated bar owner Mike Honold in the Republican primary and went on to win 64% of the general election vote in the heavily Republican district.

-She will assume office in January 2023.
+She assumed office in January 2023.